Cross-platform entity consistency diagram showing unified brand representation across multiple AI models and knowledge graphs

 Managing Entity Attributes in Knowledge Bases

 Wikidata, Google Knowledge Graph, and proprietary AI knowledge bases each store structured representations of your brand.
+As of May 2020, Google's Knowledge Graph contained over 500 billion facts on 5 billion entities, making it one of the largest structured data repositories that AI models draw from.
 These knowledge base entries often serve as the canonical reference that AI models use to resolve entity queries.
 If your Wikidata entry conflicts with your Google Knowledge Panel, both AI models that rely on Wikidata and those that rely on Google's knowledge graph will return inconsistent information about your brand.

 Claim and maintain your entities across all accessible knowledge bases.
 For Wikidata, create or update your organization's entry with accurate claims, references, and qualifiers.
 For Google Knowledge Graph, use the Search Console knowledge panel claim process.
 For industry-specific knowledge bases, ensure your listings match your canonical entity definition.
 This aligns with how knowledge graphs in AI search determine citation authority.